 More and more people donate online.
 According to BlackBaud Institute, Faith-Based Organisations that accept tithing online increased their overall donations by 18%.
 Plus, in 2017, 21% of donations were made on a mobile device.

-Finding the right video gear is not that difficult
+Choosing the right camera to stream church services is not that difficult

-How expensive should your camera be?
+How expensive should your live streaming camera be?
 If you’re aiming for a professional church video production, then you might want to shoot for high-end equipment or even a multi-camera streaming setup.
 But if you’re not looking for CNN-level video quality and you don’t have a CNN-size budget, then don’t let money be the obstacle to spreading the message.
 All you need is a camera that has an HDMI output and can stream in HD.